 Communicating with your GP

 You do not need a referral from your GP to come to this clinic.
 It is helpful to have any recent blood tests, blood pressure readings, height and weight available for your appointment.
-Afterwards I will send you a summary of your consultation and, if you are happy with this, I will post it to your GP for your medical records.
+I will send you a summary of your consultation and, if you are happy with this, I will post it to your GP for your medical records.
 If I am prescribing for you I will definitely need to write to your GP for safety reasons.

-I have worked at Glastonbury Surgery since 2002 where I see patients for general GP services and have a Menopause Clinic and a Young People’s Clinic.
+I have worked at Glastonbury Surgery since 2002 where I see patients for general GP services and run a Menopause Clinic and a Young People’s Clinic.
 I also fit coils and contraceptive implants at the surgery.
 I’m married to another GP with 3 grown up sons.

 I’m a member of the Royal College of GPs and the Primary Care Women’s Health Forum.
 I’m a Diplomate of both the Royal College of Obstetricians and Gynaecologists and the Faculty of Sexual and Reproductive Healthcare.